 Part two of three.
 Hairdressing, particularly within the conventional salon environment, is an industry geared largely for the monetisation of a woman's beauty needs.
 Under the guise of being a professional, up-selling and product pushing via emotional manipulation is key to meeting the bottom line.
 For a traditional salon owner, these principals are often the foundation of their business model.
 Creativity is wielded as a less than subtle means of distraction.
 This approach does not, by default, serve or benefit a client's best interests and is therefore unethical.

 Throughout 25 years working as a hairdresser, the complaints I've heard concerning these practices has been identical regardless of the city and country I've worked in.
 Countless times over, women have shared identical stories where a hairdresser or other salon staff member has attempted to use emotional manipulation to sell a service or product, often both.
 Together with less than favourable results for the service they initially went in for, its no wonder so many women have developed an acute fear of and apprehension regarding hairdressers and the salon environment.
-To be fair, this reality and experience is not shared among all women.
+To be fair, this reality and experience are not shared among all women.
 Many are content with the traditional offerings, and these women certainly have a multitude of choice when it comes to heading into a salon to spend money.
 Trouble is, the traditional salon tactics and practices are definitely not a perfect fit for everyone.